hyominjeon/til/books/code-complete-2.md

 ### 11.5 Standarized Prefixes

-* provides a terse but consistent and readable approach to naming data
+Provides a terse but consistent and readable approach to naming data

 #### User-Defined Type Abbreviations

-* identifies the data type of the object or variable being named
+Identifies the data type of the object or variable being named

 ##### Examples